In the beginning were printed books.

 5 Advantages of Printed Books

 Print books definitely have a traditional value.
-Since “one man’s meat is another man’s poison”, obviously the advantage of a printed book can also be the disadvantage of an eBook and vice versa.
+“One man’s meat is another man’s poison”.
+So, obviously the advantage of a printed book can also be the disadvantage of an eBook and vice versa.

 - Palpability: The fact that a printed book itself can be held in the hands is often cited as its main benefit.